dataluscorp/browser/docs/contributing/contributing_to_mozilla.rst

 Contributing to Mozilla projects
 ================================

-This page is here to help you get from "I want to build Firefox" to "I'm building my own Firefox" to "I can contribute to Firefox".
+This page is here to help you get from "I want to build Datalus" to "I'm building my own Datalus" to "I can contribute to Datalus".
 So if you'd like to help Mozilla build the best web browsers in the world, you're in the right place.